leedh0124/leedh0124.github.io/_pages/about.md

 My current research interests lie in the intersection between **optimization**, **deep reinforcement learning**, and **optimal control theory**.
 In particular, I have focused on solving various vehicle routing problems using deep reinforcement learning and its application in UAV autonomy, intelligent decision-making and smart transportation systems.

+Feel free to reach me at leedh0124 (at) kaist.ac.kr.